ginnox1/CanalNetworkDocs_online/Longitudinal_Design_of_Routes/LongitudinalDesignOfRoutes.md

 Note: If there are annotation markers in the profile view, then the partial volumes are automatically calculated and displayed.
 In such cases, all markers with in 100m of start and end station, or 100m distance between are ignored - i.e.,  do not affect the partial volumes calculated.
 The values are interpolated between succesive stations, and hence are accurate only at data stations.

 ![figt](Images/Image%20057.png)

+> **Important Note:** Volume calculations are accurate when the markers are placed on data points.
+Results for intermediate points are interpolated and may not be accurate.

 Yet another helpful annotation is available from `Explore Solutions > Annotatiors > LSec Details`.
 This will display details of the longitudinal design including station range and flow section details for each segment of route.
 In addition it also annotates canal curve information if avaiilable.